-A big part of the apprenticeship at Cornerstone South LA is rigorous study in a classroom environment.
+A big part of The Apprenticeship is rigorous study in a classroom environment.
 There are four components of the formal instruction:

 - 45 units of Bible

 - 12 units of practical theology (worldview, counseling, preaching, etc.)